Sylphony/react-timer/README.md

-# vue-timer
+# react-timer
-A timer design using Vue.
+A timer design using React.